DamoNeer/hacker-blog/_posts/2021-04-01-Foobar-Steg-Shots.md

 ### [](#header-3)Solution
 After changing the sdcard extension to sdcard.dmg

-I used a tool called "Disk Drill" to recover the deleted files from her sdcard and I retrieved 9 photos in jpeg and one photo in png.
+I used a tool called [https://www.cleverfiles.com/disk-drill-win.html](Disk Drill) to recover the deleted files from her sdcard and I retrieved 9 photos in jpeg and one photo in png.
 They are all related to Marvel.

 ![image](https://user-images.githubusercontent.com/81070073/113358986-aeadbb80-92fb-11eb-84a8-3490ca40cad8.png)